-Slippery floors due to floor cleaning Cleaners to put out appropriate wet floor signs when stairs and floors are washed.
-Messy and faulty playground, playground equipment and stairs To be kept clean and clear at all times.
-Wear and tear and damage in the structure to be reported to the Premises Manager.
-Playground to be audited and maintained once a year Trip hazards in Classrooms Electric wires should not be trailing or hanging.
-Children should be reminded from time to time about how to sit on their chairs properly Slippery playground due to snow and ice Playgrounds to be gritted if conditions are icy, snowy or if inclement weather is predicted.
+г т Cleaners to put out appropriate wet floor signs when stairs and floors are NA washed.
+Messy and faulty playground, playground equipment and stairs To be kept along and along at all times.
+Mean and took and democal in the To be kept clean and clear at all times.
+Wear and tear and damage in the Tuin hannuda in structure to be reported to the Premises Manager.
+Playground to be audited Trip hazards in each term with an operational audited each year.
+Playground to be maintained Classrooms Electric wires should not be trailing or hanging.
+Children should be reminded Slippery playground due to snow from time to time about how to sit on their chairs properly and ice from time to time about now to sit on their chairs properly and ice Playgrounds to be gritted if conditions are icy, snowy or if inclement weather is predicted.
 Monitor weather conditions to anticipate when the snow and ice action plan will need to be implemented.
 It may be necessary for them to start work earlier to implement procedures.
 Ensure staff who are responsible for gritting / clearing paths have adequate equipment and clothing to carry out the work.
 Prioritise areas for clearing of snow and gritting of paths, steps and slopes.
 If slopes and steps remain in a dangerous condition, it may be necessary to prevent access to the affected area and mark accordingly with cones/signs or tape.
 As time permits, other pathways to entrances and between buildings should be cleared and gritted.
 Regular inspection of areas.
 Car parks should not be treated as priority but pathways leading from car parks to the building should be dealt with as soon as possible.
 Ensure direct access to the main entrance from the site access point is created by clearing a 1 metre wide path.
 Identify areas, particularly areas such as steps or slopes that may not be safe even when cleared, where "no access" is permitted due to snow and ice.
 Continue to treat cleared paths with salt and grit if freezing temperatures continue.
 All staff should be aware of this risk assessment in place for snow and ice and take responsibility for following the designated paths and access routes when such conditions exist as well as enforcing this with pupils/visitors and other staff members.
 Advise parents of arrangements in place for snow and ice.
-Where playgrounds remain excessively slippery due to compacted snow and ice, it may be necessary for pupils to be accommodated indoors at break times.
-If playgrounds remain in use, supervision levels may need to be increased.
-Head injuries not being investigated thoroughly Questions to ask: To establish the height/ impact of the fall: Where did you fall?
+Where playgrounds remain excessively slippery due to compacted snow and ice, it may be necessary for pupils to be Head injuries not being accommodated indoors at break times.
+If playgrounds remain in use, investigated thoroughly supervision levels may need to be increased.
+Questions to ask: To establish the height/ impact of the fall: Where did you fall?
 Did your head hit anything?
 Can you show me?
 Did anyone see what happened?
-(Then ask the child that saw what happened if that was a correct reflection) To establish symptoms: Where does it hurt?
-Do you have a headache?
-Are you dizzy?
-Are you feeling sick?
-Can you see normally
+(Then ask the child that saw what happened if that was a correct reflection)